What can you expect from your concrete slab foundation repair in Dallas?

 Interior and Exterior Cracks may not Close

 Exterior brick wall cracks may be limited in closure by either mortar or brick chunks or the fact that the brick wall has walked, or slid across the foundation.
 The design practice in Dallas is to allow for some foundation movement independent of the brick wall.
-Brick walls are separated from the foundation by a layer of plastic, and are never mortared to the foundation.
-Curved/warped studs in the walls may limit interior crack closure.
-Misaligned brick walls as in the photo will require a master mason to re-build the wall.

 Plumbing may Break

 As the foundation dropped, the plumbing was slowly, perhaps over a decade, pushed down into the soil.
 When the foundation is lifted, the soil retains a grip on the pipes, and pipes may break.
 This is one of the more important reasons to have a concrete slab foundation repair made as soon as possible.
-If left alone, a foundation that is failing will cause other problems around the house.
+If left alone, a foundation failing will cause other problems around the house.
 This may cause the need for a slab leak location by a professional plumber.

 Underpinning does not prevent upheaval